sabeelmansuri/Epigenomics/README.md

 ## Biology: DNA Methylation
 ### Introduction
+The first epigenomic modification was discovered as early as the identification of DNA as the genetic material by Rollin Hotchkiss in 1984: DNA methylation.

-DNA Methylation is a process by which methyl group are added to the DNA molecule.
-This is catalyzed by family of DNA methyltransferases (Dnmts), enztme which can transfer methyl group from S-adenyl methionine (SAM) to the fifth carbon of a cytosine residue to form 5-methylcytosine(5mC).
-DNA Methylation was discovered as early as DNA was identified as the genetic material by Rollin Hotchkiss in 1948.
-It is well recognized that DNA methylation is a major epigenetic factor that influence gene expression.
+DNA Methylation is a process by which methyl group are added to DNA molecules.
+It's catalyzed by family of DNA methyltransferases (Dnmts), enzymes which can transfer methyl groups from S-adenosyl methionine (SAM) to the fifth carbon of a cytosine residue to form 5-methylcytosine (5mC).

 ### I. Location of DNA Methylation
 The most of the DNA methylation happens on cytosines that precede a guanine nucleotide, which is also called CpG sites.
 Most of the CpG sites are heavily methylated expected for CpG island.